jnoorul/train-planner/README.md

 For the sample input, the destination is given as "Dhoby Ghaut".
 All the passengers waiting in each station will travel to the Dhoby Ghaut using the shortest path.

-Passenger will reach Dhoby Ghaut via one of the below station,
+Passenger will reach Dhoby Ghaut using one of the below routes,

 * via LittleIndia using Purple line
 * via HarbourFront using Purple line